-- Right click on the speaker icon in the system tray (lower right corner of screen) and select "Recording devices". - Select the USB device that you want to adjust. - Click the Properties button. - Click on the Levels tab. - If available, adjust the Microphone Boost to maximum. - Adjust the recording level slider to a suitable level.
+- Right click on the speaker icon in the system tray (lower right corner of screen) and select "Sounds". - Click on the Recording tab. - Select the USB device that you want to adjust. - Click the Properties button. - Click on the Levels tab. - If available, adjust the Microphone Boost to maximum. - Adjust the recording level slider to a suitable level.